yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide.md

 Aborting
 ```

-Possible trigger: You work on the file xxxxx.xx and the upstream has a new dataset uploaded.
-It also have an older version of file.py.
+*Possible trigger:* You work on the file called assignment1.sh.
+The new slides are updated in the upstream.
+It also have an blank assignment.sh.
+If you pull, you might lose your progress on assignment1.sh
-You already edit the older version of file.py.
-If you pull, you risk overwriting your editted file

 **Solution: (1) Stash local work, (2) Pull from GitHub, (3) Reapply local changes**
+**Before doing anything, you can also save the file in a different folder that is not tracked by git.**

 ```bash
 cd ./path/to/your/work/directory